dask/dask/docs/source/high-level-graphs.rst

    graph = HighLevelGraph(layers, dependencies)

-This object satisfies the ``Mapping`` interface, and so operates as a normal Python dictionary that is the semantic merger of the underlying layers
+This object satisfies the ``Mapping`` interface, and so operates as a normal Python dictionary that is the semantic merger of the underlying layers:

 .. code-block:: python